John D. UptonJune 28, 2002 - May 1, 2003

 A set of Foucault images were taken and data extracted.
 Figure 108 shows the results of the analysis as presented by the program FigureXP.
 The average best fit conic constant has been reduced to -0.991, the P-V wavefront error is now 1/4.5, and the Strehl ratio is 0.893.
 The fall-off at the extreme edge has been reduced a little.
 I think this improvement is real since I was also able to barely glimpse the diffraction ring at the edge while capturing the Foucault images.

 Another figuring session was done with the 7" lap.
 The lap was pressed for an hour and a half prior to the session.
 Only one trip around the barrel was done taking about 5 minutes.
 Long, wide W strokes were used with 3" of overhang in both front to back and side to side motions.
 Figures 109 and 110 at left show the mirror and the subsequent Foucault analysis.
 I reran the test two more times on different diameters to check the results.
 The general surface profiles matched each time.
 (Figure 110 shows the results that were in the middle of the range of tests.)
 The Strehl ratios ranged between 0.950 and 0.990.
 The average best fit conic constant is about -1.003.
 If these test results hold up to additional types of testing, the mirror is complete.
 It will now be tested using other test methods for verification.
-I will rig up a jig to star test and my friend Tom Lum will run a Gaviola Caustic test on the mirror for independent verification.
+I will rig up a jig to star test and ask my friend T. Lum to try to run a Gaviola Caustic test on the mirror for independent verification.

 Figure 111 at left shows the final Foucault image of the mirror taken at the 68% zone.
 The figure is smooth and free of obvious zones.
 There is no diffraction ring at the left edge owing to the very steep, narrow turned edge still present.
 The outermost 1/32" of edge is focusing about 3mm beyond where it should.
 Just inside the turned edge is a rolled area that is a little wider than 1/8".
 The rolled area appears to fall off about 15 to 20 nanometers from the high zone at the 95% radius zone.
 I will decide how much of the edge to paint over after star testing the mirror but expect that no more than 1/8" will be required.
 The mirror grinding phase took 14 hours to complete (for both front and back including a flash polish on the back).
 Initial polishing with pads took a little more than 4 hours.
 Pitch lap polishing and figuring took over 38 hours.
 Those times do not count pressing, cleanup, or testing time.
 They are actual grinding and figuring time.
 I would estimate that total work time was nearly three times that amount or about 150 hours.
-In addition to the mirror work time, I also probably spent about 30 hours making the grinding tool and making, channelling, and rechannelling the four polishing and figuring laps.
+In addition to the mirror work time, I also probably spent about 30 hours making the grinding tool and making, channelling, and re-channelling the four polishing and figuring laps.
 Overall, I have invested about 180 hours in this mirror.